saravana2501/HILL-CIPHER/README.md

 ## RESULT

-The program implementing the Hill cipher for encryption and decryption has been successfully executed, and the results have been verified
+The program implementing the Hill cipher for encryption and decryption has been successfully executed, and the results have been verified.